1948 Middle Tennessee Blue Raiders football team

 The 1948 Middle Tennessee Blue Raiders football team represented the Middle Tennessee State College—now known as Middle Tennessee State University—as a member of the Volunteer State Athletic Conference (VSAC) during the 1948 college football season.
-Led by first-year head coach Charles M. Murphy, the Blue Raiders compiled a record an overall record of 9–1 with a mark of 2–2 in conference play, placing fourth in the VSAC.
+Led by second-year head coach Charles M. Murphy, the Blue Raiders compiled a record an overall record of 5–5 with a mark of 2–2 in conference play, placing fourth in the VSAC.
 The team's captains were A. Varallo and B. Nesbitt.